AlexParamonov/undo-serializer-active_model/README.md

 [![Gem Version](https://badge.fury.io/rb/undo-serializer-active_model.png)](http://badge.fury.io/rb/undo-serializer-active_model)
 [![Code Climate](https://codeclimate.com/github/AlexParamonov/undo-serializer-active_model.png)](https://codeclimate.com/github/AlexParamonov/undo-serializer-active_model)

 ActiveModel serializer for Undo gem.
+Does not require anything from Rails so is friendly to use with POROs.

 Designed to be used with `gem "active_model_serializers"`, but does not depends on it.